scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 Longitudinal Tract Database (LTDB) :cite:`logan_2014`.
-The developers of these products have published studies verifying the accuracy of their respective data, but those claims have gone untested because researchers are unable to fully replicate the underlying methodology.
+The developers of these products have published studies verifying the accuracy of their respective data, but those claims have gone untested because external researchers are unable to fully replicate the underlying methodology.

 To overcome the issues outlined above, ``OSLNAP`` provides a suite of functionality for conducting areal interpolation and boundary